ccd0/4chan-x/README.md

 Note: This version of 4chan X does not work with Opera 12.
 If you need Opera 12 support, try [loadletter's fork](https://github.com/loadletter/4chan-x) instead.

 ### Safari
 Install the [Userscripts](https://itunes.apple.com/us/app/userscripts/id1463298887) extension.
-Enable it by pressing `⌘,`, navigating to the extensions pane and checking `Userscripts` chechbox.
+Enable it by pressing `⌘,`, navigating to the extensions pane and checking `Userscripts` checkbox.
 Now open the Userscripts editor by clicking on the `</>` button in the taskbar.
 Then click on the `+` button and select the `New Javascript` option.
 Replace the default text with the contents of the 4chan X **[script](https://www.4chan-x.net/builds/4chan-X.user.js)**.
 Finally save it by pressing `⌘s`.

 ### WebKitGTK+ / QtWebKit / QtWebEngine
 Several minimal browsers have support for userscripts and can run 4chan X. Due to the lack of the cross-site GM_* API, and lack of support for userscripts in iframes, not all features will work.
 You may experience crashes when repeatedly solving the default image-based captchas.
 You can avoid this problem by enabling `Use Recaptcha v1` in your settings.